Ste-Agathe Historical Society

 History

-A Brief History of the Ste.
-Agathe Historical House
+A Brief History of the Longfellow School -

 About Us

-Our organization is dedicated to the preservation of our local history.
-We discover and collect materials and make local historical information and materials accessible to those interested in their own historical origin.
+• Our organization is committed to preserving our local history.
+We discover and collect materials, making local historical information and resources accessible to those interested in their own historical origins.
 Our Preservation Center houses our extensive collections of religious, educational, farming, and local artifacts used by the early inhabitants of this small Northern Maine community.
-The early inhabitants of the town were of French-Canadian, and Acadian roots.
+The early inhabitants of the town were of French-Canadian and Acadian roots.
 We are also proud of our large genealogical collection of local families.

 Contact Us